Welcome to the official website of the Institute for Oil, Gas, Energy, Environment and Sustainable Development (OGEES Institute)

 It was in order to bridge this gap and to bring relevant best practices and knowledge to stakeholders, students, administrators, community heads, judges, policy leaders and business executives, that the Institute for Oil, Gas, Energy, Environment and Sustainable Development (OGEES) was established in 2012 as Nigeria’s first and pioneering university centered sustainable development research and training Institute.

 The OGEES Institute was established through a generous professorial endowment by Nigeria’s foremost lawyer and Founder of Afe Babalola University, Aare Afe Babalola CON, SAN, LL.D.
-Through this initial endowment, Harvard and Oxford trained scholar, Prof. Damilola S. Olawuyi was appointed as the pioneer Director to lead the successful take off of this international institute.
+Through this initial endowment, Harvard and Oxford trained scholar, Prof. Damilola S. Olawuyi was appointed in 2012 as the pioneer Director to lead the successful take off of this international institute.
 The OGEES Institute is managed by the Director and governed by a Distinguished Board of Governors.
 It is also supported and guided by a roster of leading international advisors and expert collaborators.

 The OGEES Institute pursues a three-fold mandate of research, capacity building and public dialogue.
 The Institute initiates projects and responds to requests from the public and private sectors and from non-governmental organizations in line with its mandates and objectives.

 More information about our Vision, Mission and Strategic Objectives is available here.

 Our Core Areas of Research, Consultancy and Training

 The OGEES Institute is engaged in seven primary areas of international sustainable development research, each of which is led by a Senior Fellow.
 These are:

 Trade, Investment and Sustainable Development (including public private partnerships)

 International Environmental Law and Policy

 Resource Governance, Peace and Conflict Studies